Site navigation

 Best Practice Industry Conditions

-Transport and Main Roads has introduced 5 Key Result Areas (KRAs) for use on BPP Projects which are designed to motivate better outcomes.
+Transport and Main Roads has introduced 5 Key Result Areas for use on Best Practice Principles projects.

 These are: